opentensor/developer-docs/docs/subnets/dissolve-a-subnet.md

 ## Deregister subnet manually

-To manually deregister (dissolve) your subnet, you must call the `dissolve_network` extrinsic directly from the [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/extrinsics) website.
+To manually deregister (dissolve) your subnet, you must call the `dissolveNetwork` extrinsic directly from the [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fentrypoint-finney.opentensor.ai%3A443#/extrinsics) website.
 You must successfully complete step 2 in the above [Before you proceed](#before-you-proceed) section to use this extrinsic.

 Follow the below steps: